sapegin/sapegin.me/src/content/blog/avoid-mutation.md

 ])
 -->

 I’m not a huge fan of `.reduce()` because it often makes code harder to read and the intent less clear.
-With `.map()` / `.filter()` chaining, it’s clear that we’re first converting an array to another array with the same number of items, and then removing array items we don’t need.
+With `.map()` / `.filter()` chaining, it’s clear that we’re first converting an array to another array with the same number of items, and then removing array elements we don’t need.
 With `.reduce()` it’s less obvious.

 So I’d stop two steps ago with this refactoring.